-Once VLAN 1000 and 1774 are configured for vNIC groups, they will not be available for configuration in the regular VLAN menus (/cfg/l2/vlan).
+Once VLAN 1000 and 1774 are configured for vNIC groups, they will not be available for regular configuration.

 Note: vNICs are not supported simultaneously on the same switch ports as VMready.

 vNICs for iSCSI on Emulex Virtual Fabric Adapter

 The N/OS vNIC feature works with standard network applications like iSCSI as previously described.
 However, the Emulex Virtual Fabric Adapter for IBM Flex System expects iSCSI traffic to occur only on a single vNIC pipe.
 When using the Emulex Adapter 2, only vNIC pipe 2 may participate in iSCSI.